nolanb57/Project3003/README.md

 ---Links---
 Professor Vanselow's YouTube
 https://www.youtube.com/channel/UC8LgDTOCG0RfByLNH3lJvZQ
-I used professors YouTube for most of my troubles as he has walkthroughs pertaining to exactly what we were doing.
+I used professors YouTube for most of my troubles as he has walk-throughs pertaining to exactly what we were doing.